Quarterly Report of the Chief Executive Officer of ARPANSA - April to June 2020

 No directions were given by the CEO under section 41 of the Act.

 No improvement notices were issued by ARPANSA under section 80A of the Act.

 Details of any breach of licence conditions by a licensee

-Five breaches, determined in the quarter were considered to have minor or no significant safety implications.
-The breaches were for failing to comply with Licence conditions under the Australian Radiation Protection and Nuclear Safety Regulations 2018.
+There were three breaches determined in this quarter that were considered to have minor or no significant safety implications.
+The breaches were for failing to comply with licence conditions, including those in the Australian Radiation Protection and Nuclear Safety Regulations 2018.
 These breaches were: